Skip to content

 rehypePlugins={[[rehypeShiki, { theme: "github-dark" }]]}

-The same rehypePlugins prop is available on InkwellRenderer.
+The same rehypePlugins option is available on InkwellRenderer.

 The editor includes a floating formatting toolbar by default.
 Select text and the toolbar appears with bold, italic, and strikethrough buttons.